olalnoho/Note-and-Todo-tracker-for-projects/README.md

       msg: 'this is a note about the test function',
       startLineNum: 2,
       endLineNum: 4,
-      file: 'path of the file would go here'
+      file: 'path to the file would go here'
     },
     {
       msg: 'End of file',
       startLineNum: 13,
       endLineNum: 15,
-      file: 'path of the file would go here'
+      file: 'path to the file would go here'
     }
   ]
 }